 £5,000 (but varies on the number of guests)

-Choosing the right wedding photographer is one of the most important decisions you’ll make when planning your wedding (no pressure), and rightly so!
-The price will depend on the photographer and the service you want and the package you choose.
+How much you pay will depend on the photographer, the service you want and the package you choose.
 If you want to cut costs, ordering a digital album instead of a hard copy can save you some serious cash.

-You’re probably asking yourself: “Why do I need a wedding videographer when I already have a photographer?”
-Well, while a photographer can capture the key moments, we’re betting you’ll want to remember every second of your wedding day and having a wedding videographer will allow you to do just that.
+You might be asking yourself, “Why do I need a wedding videographer when I already have a photographer?”
+Well, while a photographer can capture the key moments, we’re betting you’ll want to remember every second of your wedding day — and having a wedding videographer will allow you to do just that.

 Don’t worry, we’re not suggesting you organise taxis for your entire guest list!
-But whether you’re thinking of making a low key arrival or planning on flying down the aisle (seriously, someone has done it before!), make sure you don’t overlook your wedding transport.
-From old-fashioned cars, to trucks and tandem bikes, you can find your wedding transport at Bridebook and filter your search to your needs.
+But whether you’re thinking of making a low key arrival or planning on flying down the aisle (no, seriously, someone has done it before!), make sure you don’t overlook your own wedding transport.

-Your transport will obviously depend on how far your ceremony is from the party, so maybe don’t choose to make your entrance on a tandem bike if you’re getting married 5 miles away from the wedding breakfast.
-And if you’re looking to cut this cost, why not ask a family member or friend to borrow their super cool car?
-They will be flattered, and you will save some ££!
+When making decisions about your transport, a key considering is how far your ceremony is from your accommodation and the reception venue, so maybe don’t choose to make your entrance on a tandem bike if you’re getting married five miles away from your wedding breakfast!
+And if you’re looking to cut this cost completely, why not ask a friend or relative if you can borrow their super cool car?
+They’ll be flattered — and you’ll save some ££!

 How much do wedding flowers cost?
 Well, that depends on the type of flowers you want at your wedding.
-Your best bet (for both aesthetics and savings) is to go with seasonal flowers.
+In our opinion, your best bet is to go with seasonal flowers.
 It’s a great aesthetic, can mean big savings, and even bags you some sustainability points!
-But whatever you do, never, ever underestimate how much your flowers can transform your wedding!
+But whatever you do, never, ever underestimate how much flowers can transform your wedding!

-Maybe you have grand ideas about how your wedding flowers are going to look but are worried about breaking the bank?
-Read our top wedding flowers penny-saving tips and you’ll be impressed by how much you can save on wedding flowers without sacrificing that ‘wow’ factor.
+If your heart’s still set on elaborate floral decorations but you’re worried about breaking the bank, check out our top wedding flowers penny-saving tips.
+You’ll be amazed how much you can save your wedding flowers without sacrificing the “wow” factor.

 Want more wedding advice and inspiration?
 Follow Bridebook on Instagram and daily tips and wedding advice!
 FOLLOW @BRIDEBOOKHQ

-It’s not just about the flowers!
+Decoration isn’t just about the flowers!
 Don’t forget that many venues require you to hire all your furniture.
-This might be from the venue itself, your caterer, or a third party — but either way, at it’s an additional cost.
+This might be from the venue itself, your caterer or a third party — but either way, at it’s an additional cost.

-The wedding cake is one of the best bits of your wedding (or so we think)!
-So, before you decide on your wedding cake make sure to ask these 11 questions to ask your cake maker so you don’t have to worry about a thing during the cutting of the cake.
+The wedding cake is one of the best bits of any wedding (at least, we think so!).
+So, before you decide on your wedding cake, make sure to ask your cake maker these key questions.

 If you have a baker in the family, why not ask them to bake your wedding cake?
-They might offer you “mates rates” or even make it for free as their wedding gift to you, and you can use the money you saved on a couple more guest invites, or your honeymoon!
+They might offer you “mates rates” or even make it for free as their wedding gift to you.
+Then you can use the money you save to invite a couple more guests… or put it towards your honeymoon!

 With a million-and-one options to choose from, deciding on your wedding entertainment is no easy decision.You’ll want to think carefully clearly about three things.
 Firstly, what do you and your partner want?
 Secondly, what will your guests enjoy?
 And finally, what will fit in with the style of your wedding?
-Do you see yourself swaying to a romantic live band?
+Do you see yourself and your partner swaying to a romantic live band?
 Or is techno not something you’re giving up on your day?
-DJ or Band, later is definitely more expensive.

 £1,000 – £2,000

-There is a beautiful wedding dress out there for everyone and it doesn’t necessarily have to cost you an arm and a leg.
-Our list of wedding dress saving tips will help you find that dress you have been dreaming of forever, even if you’re trying to avoid (the rather shockingly large) average dress cost.
+There’s a beautiful wedding dress out there for everyone — and it doesn’t have to cost you an arm and a leg!
+Our list of wedding dress saving tips will help you find that dress of your dreams… even if you’re trying to avoid the ( shockingly large) average dress cost of £1,000!

-Not included in this price are your Bridesmaid Dresses!
-Whether you’re taking the hit yourself, splitting the cost or asking your main girls are, you can find our favourite places to buy your bridesmaid dresses here.
+Not included in this total are your bridesmaids dresses!
+Whether you’re taking the hit yourself, splitting the cost or asking your main girls to pay, you can find our favourite places to buy your bridesmaid dresses here.
 From budget to luxury, your girls will look fabulous no matter the choice!

 Don’t overlook the shoes!
-You want to look fabulous AND comfortable, and that comes at a price.
-Some brides will go with simple ballerinas, so they can take the dance floor by storm, others are comfortable in needle heels for all 8 hours of their wedding day.
+You want to look fabulous *and* comfortable — and that comes at a price.
+Some brides will go with simple ballet flats so they can take the dance floor by storm, while others are comfortable in stiletto heels for all eight hours of their wedding day.

-If you want to save up on shoes, go with your favourite ones in your wardrobe.
-I But if that perfect pair is something you’ve been dreaming of since your engagement, why not step into Jimmy Choo’s wonderful world of weddings shoes here on Bridebook.co.uk?
+If you want to save on shoes, just go with your favourite ones in your wardrobe.
+I But if that perfect pair is something you’ve been dreaming of since your engagement, why not step into Jimmy Choo’s wonderful world of weddings shoes here on Bridebook.com?

 You may feel a bit overwhelmed when it comes to choosing your wedding stationery.
 After all, when there’s everything from save-the-dates and invitations to programmes and place cards to consider, it’s not easy to know where to start.
-Luckily for us, Papeterie Eugenie (who did George Clooney’s wedding stationery!) provides us with her in-depth knowledge to help make the process a piece of (wedding) cake!
+Luckily for us, Papeterie Eugenie (who did George Clooney’s wedding stationery) provided us with their insider knowledge to help make the process a piece of (wedding) cake!

 Do also keep in mind that this figure can vary widely depending on your needs and preferences.
-While DIY or online invitations (such as those from Paperless Post) can cost as little as £200, bespoke and handcrafted stationery can cost closer to £800 and upwards.
+While DIY or online invitations (such as those from Paperless Post) can cost next to nothing , bespoke and handcrafted stationery can cost closer to £800 or more.

-When it comes to figuring out how much you should spend on each part of your wedding, most couples overlook the Groom’s attire.
-But grooms are going to want to look handsome on their W-Day as well as the bride, so why not let Bridebook.co.uk help you decide on the perfect grooms and ushers attire for your wedding day?
+When it comes to figuring out how much you should spend on each part of your wedding, most couples overlook the groom’s attire.
+But grooms are going to want to look handsome on their W-Day just as much as brides will, so why not let Bridebook help you decide on the perfect grooms and ushers attire for your wedding day?

 Our top tip?
 Communication.
-Make sure your ushers and your bride are comfortable with what you chose to wear.
-You don’t have to be all “matchy-matchy”, but when your wedding comes together as a whole, the groom will be one of its central pieces, so keep that in mind.
+Make sure both your ushers and your bride are comfortable with what you choose to wear.
+You don’t have to be all “matchy-matchy”, but when your wedding comes together as a whole, the groom will be one of its central pieces… so keep that in mind!

-The way a bride envisions her wedding is simple: She looks drop dead gorgeous next to her prince or princess.
+The way a bride envisions her wedding is simple: she looks drop-dead gorgeous next to her prince or princess.
 And who makes all of this possible?
 Trick question!
-All you need is a beautiful happy smile to look stunning, but yeah, a little hair & makeup will help!
+All you need to look absolutely stunning is a beautiful, happy smile… But yeah, a little hair and makeup will help too!

-As small as they are, your wedding rings might just be the most important detail of your wedding.
-After all, they’re a lasting symbol of your love and commitment, and will be with you for the rest of your life and symbolises your love and marriage.
-It’s also an added cost to your overall wedding budget, but one you shouldn’t cut!
+As small as they are, your wedding rings might just be the most significant detail of your wedding.
+After all, they’re a lasting symbol of your love and commitment, and will be with you for the rest of your lives.
+They’re also an added cost to your overall wedding budget… but definitely one you shouldn’t cut!

 Having trouble deciding on which metal and design to go for?
-We’re here to run you through the different types of wedding bands available and what their prices are.
+We’ve put together a guide to the different types of wedding bands available and their pricing.

 £600 – £700